UPDATED January 4, 2024

 What About Self Storage Near Me?

-A note about “near me” searches: they’ve skyrocketed in popularity the last five years.
+A note about “near me” searches: they’ve skyrocketed in popularity the last seven years.
+We see a huge number of “storage units near me” and related searches in the Google Ads campaigns we run for our storage operator clients.
 Why?

 - Increasing adoption rates of mobile devices